WuTheFWasThat/lesser/README.md

 # Lesser :panda_face:

 This is a tiny data manipulation library, very loosely based on pandas.
 The core object is just a dict of lists (where each list has the same length).
-We call this a frame.
+We tack on a bunch of methods and call it a frame.

 It is not fast, but it is very simple.